cscannell-inacloud/Microsoft-Teams-Docs/teams/createconfigpage.md

 Use `microsoftTeams.settings.setSettings({entityId, contentUrl, suggestedTabName, websiteUrl, removeUrl})` to specify the URL of the [content page](createcontentpage.md) Microsoft Teams should host in the tab.
 Things to keep in mind:

 * This call may be made at any time the configuration page is displayed, including before or after the user selects the **Save** button (see below).
-* The `entityID` uniquely identifies the item that is displayed in the tab.
+* The `entityId` uniquely identifies the entity that is displayed in the tab.
   * Microsoft Teams uses this when creating [deep links to your tab](deeplinks.md).
   * You can also use it to help obtain context when [displaying your content page](createcontentpage.md) or when [updating or removing a tab](updateremove.md).
-  * You can use the the same value as the `contentUrl` if you wish.
+  * You can use the `contentUrl` as the `entityId` if you wish.
 * The `contentUrl` is a required field which specifies the URL of the content Microsoft Teams should host in the tab.
-  * If `contentUrl` resides in a different domain from the configuration page, make sure you have added that domain to the `validDomains` element in the tab manifest file.
+  * Make sure you have added the `contentUrl` domain to the `validDomains` element in the tab manifest file.
 For more information, see [Microsoft Teams tab schema](schema.md) and [Redirecting across domains within a Microsoft Teams tab](crossdomain.md).
 *  The other parameters further customize how your tab works in Microsoft Teams:
 	* The optional `suggestedTabName` parameter sets the initial tab name.
 Users can rename the tab.
 The default value is the name specified in the manifest.
 	* The optional `websiteUrl` parameter sets where the user is taken if they click the **Go to website** button.
 Typically, this is a link to the same content as displayed on the tab, but within your main web app with its regular chrome and navigation.